grafbase/grafbase/common/parser/docs/001-relationship.md

 input UserUpdateInputPostPublished {
   create: UserInputPostPublishedPost
-  connect: ID
+  link: ID
   """
-  You must specify which Post you want to disconnect from the user.
+  You must specify which Post you want to unlink from the user.
   """
-  disconnect: ID
+  unlink: ID
 }

 input UserUpdateInput {
   firstname: String
   lastname: String
-  post_published: UserUpdateInputPostPublished
+  postPublished: UserUpdateInputPostPublished
 }

 type Mutation {
-  updateUser(input: UserUpdateInput): UpdateUserPayload
+  userUpdate(input: UserUpdateInput): UserUpdatePayload
 }
 ```

-It would be possible to have a disconnect which doesn't need any `ID`.
+It would be possible to have a unlink which doesn't need any `ID`.